babycaseny/English-Everyday/writing.md

-A good communication skill will help you work more efficiently, as it can let you better understand your  colleague or situation and enables us to resolve differences.
-So, how to improve it?
+Good communication skills will help you work more efficiently, as it can let you understand the colleagues and  situations well. and enables us to resolve differences.
+How do we improve it?
 Writing.

-Writing is a good method for training the communication skill.
-It is because that you need to organize your thinking, then write it orderly.
+Writing is a good way (search "method or way") to training the communication skills.
+It is because you need to organize your thinking, then write it orderly.

-Moreover, if you want to write a good article, you should read more and think more too.
-After that, you will get more knwoledge, it is good for you too.
+Moreover, if you want to write a good article, you should read more and think more first.
+After that, you will be more knowledgeable, which is good for you too.

-Not matter what you write, it still be useful.
-For exmaple, You can share your view thorugh article, or write a story.
-After that, you will feel happy, and your communication skill will be improve.
+No matter what you write, it is still useful.
+For exmaple, you can share your views through articles, or stories.
+After that, you will feel happy, and your communication skills will be improved.

-That's why I writing fiction everyday -- not only let people happy, but also good for me.
+That's why I keep writing fictions everyday.
+It is not only let readers be happy, but also good for me.

-Although writing a article or fiction is not easy, I hope I can keep this habit forever.
+Although writing an article or fiction is not easy, I hope I can keep this habit forever.

-Let's writing together, shall we?
+Let's write together, shall we?